RupertAvery/DiffusionToolkit/What's New v1.6.2.md

 ## Bugfixes

 * Additional indexes to fix query slowdowns
+* Fixed bug where Preview Pane loses focus when changing pages
 * Move txt files when moving images #239
 * Fix issue with unsetting rating of selected images in thumbnail view #237
 * Fixed some startup crashes